-The Company's accounting policy is to recognize lease payments as rental expense for short-term leases less than 12 months and the Company does not have long term lease agreement and that there is no renewal option for the short term lease.
-During the fiscal years ended March 31, 2022 and 2021, the Company's recognized rental expenses amounted \$90,748 and \$77,768, respectively, pertaining to short-term leases.
+The Company's accounting policy is to recognize lease payments as rental expense for short-term leases less than 12 months.
+During the fiscal years ended March 31, 2023 and 2022, the Company's recognized rental expenses amounted \$88,472 and \$90,748, respectively, pertaining to short-term leases.
+During the fiscal years ended March 31, 2023, the Company has entered into a long term lease agreement more than 12 months and the Company's recognized lease expenses amounted \$146,597, pertaining to long-term leases and the lease would be mature in 12 months, so we reclassify it into the short-term right-of-use asset.